At least one of the WP 100-level core track courses

 Mode of instruction

-The course will run in 14 two-hour seminars and will primarily consist of general class discussion supplemented by very brief lectures.
+The course will run in 14 two-hour seminars and will include a combination of lectures, general discussion, in-class tests, and small-group exercises.

 Final essay = 40%